biell/alti-server/README.md

     be checked.
 If the size is above ulSizeLimit, then the map file will be promptly deleted.

+  * **altBouncer [0|1]**<br>
+    Add support for sending data on users who join the server to the AltBouncer (http://tec27.com/altbouncer/) site.
+Setting this to
+    `0` (the default) will ensure data does not get forwarded to the AltBouncer site.
+Setting this to `1` will periodically send data to the site.
+Data will normally be sent when the server is otherwise idle, so the upload process does not affect game play.
+Also, when shutting down, user info will be flushed to the AltBouner server before exiting.

   * **boxColor [black|blue|cyan|green|magenta|red|white|yellow]**<br>
     Two sections of the console curses interface are encapsulated in boxes.
 This value specifes the color of these boxes.